novotnyj/dataset-status-page/README.md

 ### Using webhooks to store data

 You can use webhooks for storing a data.
 Just create a webhook under your actor or task for `Run succeeded` event.
 Set the url to start dashboard task.
+Actor will open default dataset of finished run and collect its statistics.

 You can add a custom name to the payload template as `"name": "hackernews.com"`.
 If there is no name set, then dashboard will lookup actor name and use that as a name for data line.
+Same with `color` or `chartId` attributes.

 ## Persistent url